temenostech/temenos-platform-documentation/docfx_project/home/techguides/manage-workflows.md

  - **COB** -  runs various processes that are split into 5 stages (Individual application processes,  system wide processes, main system reports,  start of day such as standing orders, split month end events, cash flow maintenance and so on-, and online -any non-critical reports and processes which can be run after the system has returned to online mode)
   -  based on your contract, the COB button may/ may not appear to all users in the workflow customization stage.
-  -  see what happens when COB is triggered in a Temenos Continuous Deployment environment **[here](http://documentation.temenos.cloud/home/techguides/trigger-cob.html)**
+  -  see what happens when COB is triggered during a factory run **[here](http://documentation.temenos.cloud/home/techguides/trigger-cob.html)**

  ![](./images/workflow-cob.png)